-- come to know the profession-specific definition background of flood risk management, understand the links between the different elements and able to implement them in practice, - come to know the modern and contemporary flood control technologies and the possibilities of their application in local and regional level, - acquires comprehensive knowledge about municipal and terrestrial flood control systems based on Hungarian and international practice, - capable to implement tasks that treat the flood risk of a specific territory in specific or complex way by acquiring comprehensive knowledge about the purposes and operation of different flood control solutions, - endeavour to ensure that her/his education is consistent with her/his professional goals and to comply with the conditions of scientific research.
+- come to know the profession-specific definition background of flood risk management, understand the links between the different elements and able to implement them in practice, - come to know the modern and contemporary flood control technologies and the possibilities of their application in local and regional level, - acquires comprehensive knowledge about municipal and terrestrial flood control systems based on Hungarian and international practice, - capable to implement tasks that treat the flood risk of a specific territory in specific or complex way by acquiring comprehensive knowledge about the purposes and operation of different flood control solutions, - come to know the application of blue-green infrastructure elements in the field of water damage prevention, - endeavour to ensure that her/his education is consistent with her/his professional goals and to comply with the conditions of scientific research.

-- 5. Szlávik, Lajos Dr.: Flood protection and flood management. college book Eötvös József College, Baja, 2005.
-ISBN 963 7290 32 - 6.
+- 1. Szlávik, Lajos Dr.: Flood protection and flood management. college book Eötvös József College, Baja, 2005.
+ISBN 963 7290 32 - 2.
 Szlávik, Lajos Dr; Nagy, László Dr.: Flood protection in practice.
 Ministry of Environment and Water Affairs, Budapest, 2003.
-ISBN 963 552 381 5, pp. 1-400 - 7.
+ISBN 963 552 381 5, pp. 1-400 - 3.
 Szlávik, Lajos Dr: Educational guidance for flood protection.
 General Directorate of Water Management, 2016.

-- Mahler, András; Dr, TAKÁCS, Attila Dr: New Flood Protection Device Research Project, Budapest University of Technology and Economics Geotechnical Department, 2015, ISBN 978-80-972142-0-3 - 2.
+- 4. Mahler, András; Dr, TAKÁCS, Attila Dr: New Flood Protection Device Research Project, Budapest University of Technology and Economics Geotechnical Department, 2015, ISBN 978-80-972142-0-3 - 5.
 Hornyacsek, Júlia: The tasks and role of response in increasing the resilience of a community against disasters, Hadmérnök, XII. ÉVFOLYAM "KÖFOP" SZÁM, 2017.
-25-48. - 3.
-Gayer, József: Integrated approach to stormwater disposal in municipal areas, Corvinus University of Budapest, Budapest, 2004. pp. 1-119. - 4.
-Antal, Örs: The theoretical and technical issues of effective protection in the period of prevention against the harmful effects of disasters caused by floods and earthquakes, doctoral thesis, National University of Public Service, Budapest, 2018. - 5.
-Antal Örs: Flood risk in Hungary in light of influencing tendencies, Bolyai Szemle XXIV/1. pp. 1-15.
+25-48. - 6.
+Gayer, József: Integrated approach to stormwater disposal in municipal areas, Corvinus University of Budapest, Budapest, 2004. pp. 1-119. - 7.
+Antal, Örs: The theoretical and technical issues of effective protection in the period of prevention against the harmful effects of disasters caused by floods and earthquakes, doctoral thesis, National University of Public Service, Budapest, 2018. - 8.
+Antal, Örs: Flood risk in Hungary in light of influencing tendencies, Bolyai Szemle XXIV/1. pp. 1-15. - 9.
+Antal, Örs: Green Infrastructure Solutions for Flood Prevention Innovative Investment Opportunities, Bolyai Szemle, 2018/1:124